Why Client Accounting Systems Create Unnecessary Work

 2. The bank receives the funds

-So the next step is critical.
+So the next step becomes critical.

 3. A person or system has to retrieve that transaction data from the bank

-• This might be a manual download
+• A manual download

 • A file import

-• Or a scheduled sync
+• A scheduled sync

 4. That data is then pulled into the client accounting system

-This is where the link is created.
+This is where a bridge is created between:

-• What’s happened in the bank
+• What happened in the bank

 From there: